-Exercise normal precautions in Cambodia.
-Some areas have increased risk.
+Exercise increased caution in Cambodia due to COVID-19.
 Read the entire Travel Advisory.

 Exercise increased caution in: